 Indeed, the code foresees two cases to modify the description:

 - at the margin to bring it into conformity with the claims (R612-60 CPIparagraph 2), or

-- if there is an irregularity found by the Examiner concerning the description (R612-37 CPI).
+- if there is an irregularity noted by the Examiner concerning the description (R612-37 CPI).

-I am not sure if we are in one of these cases because this translation error is not necessarily detected by the Examiner.
+I am not sure that we are in one of these cases because this translation error is not necessarily detected by the Examiner.

 If I had to argue, I would say that we can because the requirement of R612-21 CPI, paragraph 2 is that a translation must be provided.
 If an error exists in the translation, it is not a true translation.